Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Thin Film and Device Fabrication

 To form tin vacancy centers, Sn$^{2+}$ ions were implanted by a commercial vendor, Cutting Edge Ions, into the newly grown diamond layer with an implantation energy of 380 keV and a fluence of $2 \times 10^{11}$ ions/cm$^2$.
 The Sn-implanted chip was high-vacuum annealed at 400$\degree$C for 4 hours, 800$\degree$C for 4 hours, and then 1200$\degree$C for 2 hours to promote color center formation.
 The sample was then tri-acid cleaned at 250$\degree$C for an hour to remove any surface graphitization that may have developed during the anneal.
 Lastly, a 90 minute UV ozone treatment oxygen terminates the sample surface.

 Membranes of size $200\times200\:\mu $m are patterned using photolithography and then released from the bulk using an electrochemical etch.
-The released membranes are then bonded damaged side up to Si carrier pieces via HSQ.
+The released membranes are then bonded damaged side up to Si carrier pieces via the flowable oxide, hydrogen silsesquioxane (HSQ).
 Details on membrane exfoliation and transfer are outlined in \cite{Oh_2025}.
-The transferred membranes have a starting total thickness of ~$1\mu m$ and are thinned to the final desired thickness of 180 nm using reactive ion etching.
+The transferred membranes have a starting total thickness of ~$1\mu m$ and are thinned to the final desired thickness of 180 nm using RIE.
 We show a schematic of the full membrane preparation process in Fig.~\ref{sfig:thin_film_fab}.